alanwatsonforster/glass/apxo/map.md

 ### *Eagles of the Gulf*

 *Eagles of the Gulf* appeared in issue 9 of *Battleplan* magazine and volumes 11 and 12 of *Air Power Journal*.
 It introduced four new sheets, labeled K, L, M, and N. Sheets K and L were published in *Battleplan*.
 Sheet N was published in volume 11 of *Air Power Journal*.
 Sheet M seems to have never been published and is only referenced in scenario EOG-23.
-I do not know for sure who designed these sheets, but the credits in *Battleplan* give “special thanks to Tony Valle for help on the maps”.
+It is not clear who designed these sheets, but the credits in *Battleplan* give “special thanks to Tony Valle for help on the maps”.

 These sheets are printed in black and white.
 Sheets K and L represent desert terrain.
 Sheet N represents a stretch of the Suez Canal.